Children's Special Health Services (CSHS)

 About Children's Special Health Services

-The Division of Children's Special Health Services (CSHS) is located within the Special Populations Section in the North Dakota Department of Health (NDDoH).
+The Division of Children's Special Health Services (CSHS) is located within the Community Health Section in the North Dakota Department of Health (NDDoH).
 The purpose of CSHS is to provide services for children with special health care needs and their families and promote family-centered, community-based, coordinated services and systems of health-care.

 In 1935, Title V of the Social Security Act authorized federal funding for state Maternal and Child Health programs.
 It is the key source of support for promoting and improving the health of all the nation's mothers and children, including children with special health-care needs.
 With the Act, the program known as Crippled Children's Services was established.
 In July of 1995, the name of the program in North Dakota was changed from Crippled Children's Services to Children's Special Health Services.